 - Sinus Cultures – This is collected at the clinic and grown in a laboratory facility over a period of time to diagnose the condition.

-Your doctor will evaluate your child’s overall health, family medical history, the child’s age and the report regarding the type of sinusitis infection diagnosed.
+Your doctor will evaluate your child’s overall health, family medical history, the child’s age and the type of sinusitis infection diagnosed.

 After the doctor confirms the type of infection your baby is affected with, he may recommend the following treatment options –